StefanoMartella/AVD_runner/README.md

 ```

 If you don't have JAVA_HOME, ANDROID_HOME(Windows and MacOS) or ANDROID_AVD_HOME(Linux)
-in your PATH variable you need to set the following variables:
+in your environment variables you need to set the following variables:

 ```sh
 # Put in JAVA_HOME variable the path to the Java SDK